Perfect Roast Chicken

 - Mix melted butter together with parsley, garlic powder, bouillon powder, dried rosemary, and red pepper flakes if using.

 - Rub salt and white/black pepper all over the chicken then rub the butter and herb mixture over the chicken, making sure to rub some on the inside.
 Place the onion and celery into the cavity of the chicken.
 Tie the chicken legs with a kitchen string then tuck the wings beneath the chicken.
-Watch this video to see how to tuck the wings under the chicken.
+Watch the video above to see how to tuck the wings under the chicken.

 - Let the chicken rest for about 15 minutes so it can reabsorb its juices then you can carve it and serve!